vega/altair/doc/documentation/transform.rst

 do this within the Altair spec itself so that we can use the original data source.

-What we're looking for is a ``filter`` operation in the first case, and a ``calculate`` operation in the second.
-Altair exposes these via the :meth:`Chart.transform_data` method, which passes its arguments to the :class:`Transform` class:

-.. altair-trait-table:: Transform
+Vega-Lite allows for this via a ``transform`` field within the plot specification, and Atltair provides a Pandas-style interface by which these transform fields can be specified.

-Let's remake the plot, using these transformation operations: we'll use ``filter`` to limit the year to 2000, and ``calculate`` to convert the *1/2* labels to *Male/Female*:
+To demonstrate this, let's remake the plot using this interface to filter the data by year, and to create a new column which maps the *1/2* labels to "Male"/"Female":

 .. altair-plot::